moltenform/scite-files/files/files/helpers/adding_scite_features_with_lua.md

 ```

-Open SciTE and choose "my lua example", and the code will run.
+Open SciTE, go the Tools menu, and choose "my lua example", and the code will run.
+Some of the letters will now have a red underline, as an example of what scripts can do.

 [Full api for downpoured_scite_utils](downpoured_scite_utils_api.md)

 Note that whenever a different document is opened, lua's global state is reset.
 This is why after any call to `ScApp:OpenFile` or `ScApp:menunew`, you need to `require` all script dependencies again.
-The example demonstrates some of what the api is capable of.
-Other lua example code can be seen [here](../../helpers.md).

 Lua's builtin `os.execute` function can be used to run an external program.
 (In Windows, though, os.execute sometimes briefly shows a flash of cmd.exe instance on the screen, which looks distracting.
 A solution to this is the [scite_lua_startprocess](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/helpers/scite_lua_startprocess.zip) helper.)

 Lua's standard library is limited.
 One way to add features is to write a C extension, like the aforementioned lua\_startprocess.
 Another option is to use my fork of SciTE, [SciTE-with-Python](https://github.com/downpoured/scite-with-python), that uses Python in place of Lua because of Python's much larger standard library and ecosystem, and comes with many [plugins](https://github.com/downpoured/scite-with-python/wiki/Features).
 Lua code can be run when SciTE starts up by adding code to the 'lua startup script'; see the next example.

 ## Register for events

 A lua script can also listen for events in SciTE and run code when the event is triggered.
 Here is an example of how to configure this:

-* perform the steps in the "Running Lua code" section above.
+* perform the steps in the "Writing Lua code" section above.

-* download [extman](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/helpers/extman.zip), unzip it, and place extman.lua into the "scripts" directory that you created earlier. (this version of extman won't automatically search for and run all lua scripts).
+* download [extman](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/helpers/extman.zip), unzip it, and place extman.lua into the "scripts" directory that you created earlier. (unlike other extman scripts, this version of extman won't automatically search for and run all lua scripts).

 * from the Options menu, choose open User Options File, this will open a file called SciTEUser.properties